Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

 By the same procedure, one can see that the extraction of the asymptotic expansion up to order $n>2$ of the $1$-linear statistics boils down to extracting the one for the $2$-linear statistics.

-To achieve that, one needs to investigate the loop equation at level 2, which has the following form for a smooth function $\phi_2$ of $2$ variables
+To achieve that, one needs to investigate the loop equation at level 2, which has the following form for a smooth function $\phi_2$ of $2$ variables:

-with $\mcal{U}$, $\mcal{V}$, $\mcal{W}$ and $\mcal{Y}$ some operators.
-From estimate \eqref{eq:borneaprioriintro} that we assumed at the beginning, we know that It is straightforward to see that only the term $N^{-1}\Braket{\mcal{Y}[\phi_2]}_{\mu_V}$ yields a non-negligible contribution to the expansion of $\Braket{\phi_2}_{\mcal{L}_N\otimes \mcal{L}_N}^V$ at precision $o(N^{-1})$.
+where $\mcal{U}$, $\mcal{V}$, $\mcal{W}$ and $\mcal{Y}$ are some operators involving $\Xi^{-1}$ in their definition.
+From estimate \eqref{eq:borneaprioriintro} that we assumed at the beginning, we know that: It is straightforward to see that only the term $N^{-1}\Braket{\mcal{Y}[\phi_2]}_{\mu_V}$ yields a non-negligible contribution to the expansion of $\Braket{\phi_2}_{\Delta\mu_N\otimes \Delta\mu_N}^V$ at precision $o(N^{-1})$.
 In order to push it up to $o(N^{-2})$, one needs to obtain the asymptotic expansion for the $3$-linear statistics and so on.
-Each additional order in the asymptotic expansion requires analysing a higher level SDE.
-Hopefully, each time only a finite number of equations need to be analyzed in order to get all the contributions, and the estimate allows one to neglect all the other terms.
+Each additional order in the asymptotic expansion requires analysing a higher level loop equation.
+Crucially, only finitely many equations need to be analyzed at each order to capture all contributions, and the estimate allows one to neglect all the other terms and close the analysis.
 Finally, in order to apply the estimate to neglect the remainders, one needs to show that the operators involved in the SDE preserve enough of the regularity of the function they act on, especially for the inverse of the master operator $\Xi^{-1}$.

-In this setting, one has to obtain way more subtle controls compared to the constant $\beta$-setting.
-This is due to the fact that \eqref{eq:borneaprioriintro} involves a more complex norm than just a $L^\infty$-norm.
+\paragraph{Controls on $\Xi^{-1}$} In this setting, one has to obtain way more subtle controls compared to the constant $\beta$-setting.
+This is due to the fact that \eqref{eq:borneaprioriintro} involves a more complex norm than just a $L^\infty$-norm (which is the case for the fixed-temperature regime).
 Moreover, finding a manageable integral representation for $\Xi^{-1}[\phi]$ in order to extract controls out of it, is a highly non-trivial step.
-This makes the proof of the continuity of $\Xi^{-1}[\phi]$ with respect to $\phi$ quite technical.
-Finding such a form and proving continuity results for $\Xi^{-1}$ is one of the main technical contribution of this article.
+This makes the proof of the continuity of $\phi\mapsto\Xi^{-1}[\phi]$ quite technical.
+Finding such a representation and proving continuity estimates for $\Xi^{-1}$ constitute one of the main technical contributions of this article.